getnamingo/registry/docs/install.md

 # Installation

-Welcome to the Installation Guide for Namingo, the comprehensive domain registry management tool.
+Welcome to the Installation Guide for Namingo domain registry platform.
 For those who prefer a streamlined setup, an automated installation process is available at [https://namingo.org](https://namingo.org).
 We highly recommend utilizing this option for a hassle-free and efficient installation experience.

 As you follow along with this document, it's important to also review the [Configuration Guide](configuration.md).
 This guide will provide you with detailed information on how to configure various components of Namingo, ensuring that your system is tailored to meet your specific requirements.
 Familiarizing yourself with these configuration steps during installation will help in setting up Namingo for optimal performance and functionality.